 Risks of Investment.
-Debt service on the Bonds is payable only from Lease Payments and other amounts payable by the City to the Authority under the Lease.
+Debt service on the Bonds is payable only from Lease Payments and other amounts payable by the City to the Authority under the Lease, and certain funds on deposit under the Indenture, including the Reserve Account.
 For a discussion of some of the risks associated with the purchase of the Bonds, see "BOND OWNERS' RISKS."

-NONE OF THE BONDS, THE OBLIGATION OF THE AUTHORITY TO PAY PRINCIPAL OF OR INTEREST THEREON, OR THE OBLIGATION OF THE CITY TO MAKE THE LEASE PAYMENTS CONSTITUTE A DEBT OR A LIABILITY OF THE AUTHORITY, THE CITY, THE STATE OR ANY OF ITS POLITICAL SUBDIVISIONS WITHIN THE MEANING OF ANY CONSTITUTIONAL LIMITATION ON INDEBTEDNESS, OR A PLEDGE OF THE FULL FAITH AND CREDIT OF THE CITY.
+NONE OF THE BONDS, THE OBLIGATION OF THE AUTHORITY TO PAY PRINCIPAL OF OR INTEREST THEREON, OR THE OBLIGATION OF THE CITY TO MAKE THE LEASE PAYMENTS CONSTITUTE A DEBT OR A LIABILITY OF THE AUTHORITY, THE CITY, THE STATE OR ANY OF ITS POLITICAL SUBDIVISIONS WITHIN THE MEANING OF ANY CONSTITUTIONAL LIMITATION ON INDEBTEDNESS, OR A PLEDGE OF THE FULL FAITH

+AND CREDIT OF THE CITY.
 THE BONDS ARE SECURED SOLELY BY THE PLEDGE OF REVENUES AND CERTAIN FUNDS HELD UNDER THE INDENTURE.
 THE BONDS ARE NOT SECURED BY A PLEDGE OF THE TAXING POWER OF THE CITY.